The key difference between resin and polymer is that resins have small molecular weights, whereas polymers have large molecular weights.

 Monomers are building blocks of polymers.
-They can be simple or a complex molecule with double bonds or another functional group like –OH, -NH2, –COOH, etc. The unsaturated double bonds or functional groups are needed in the polymerization process, when several monomers are linking to form a polymer.
-These can be natural or synthetic.
+They are either simple or complex molecules with double bonds or another functional group like –OH, -NH2, –COOH, etc. The unsaturated double bonds or functional groups are requirements in the polymerization process when several monomers are linking to form a polymer.
+These polymers are either natural or synthetic.
 Synthetic compounds are produced to mimic the natural compounds, and now they are widely in use.
-Resin is a natural monomeric compound, which has a synthetic counterpart too.
+Resin is a natural monomeric compound, which also has a synthetic counterpart.

-Resin is naturally produced by plants.
-This is a viscous liquid with clear or dark brown color.
+Resin is an organic material that naturally forms in plants.
+This is a viscous liquid with clear or dark brown colour.
 In some plant, plant sap contains resins.
 Though these are liquids and viscous, they can be hardened when treated with chemicals.
 The level of hardness varies depending on the plant that produces resin.
-Resin does not dissolve in water, but it dissolves in alcohol.
-There are various classes of resin and the chemical composition differs in each other.
-Mainly they are composed of terpenes, which are volatile.
-Because of the terpenes, resins get a characteristic odor.
-Most commonly bicyclic terpenes are present in resins like alpha-pinene, beta-pinene, delta-3 carene and sabinene.
-Other than these there are monocyclic (limonene) and tricyclic terpenes (sesquiterpenes, longifolene) too.
-Further, there are some non-volatile solid substances in small amounts, which are responsible for making the resin thick and sticky.
-These individual compounds in a resin can be separated by fractional distillation.
+This material does not dissolve in water, but it dissolves in alcohol.
+There are various classes of resin, and their chemical composition differs.

 There are many applications for resins.
-We have used plant resins for thousands of years.
-For examples, they are used as a component of perfume, varnish, lacquer, jewelry etc. Resins are not only natural, now scientists have found a way to produce them synthetically too.
-Synthetic resins are used as a monomer, to produce polymers.
+People have been using plant resins for thousands of years.
+For example, they are useful as a component of perfume, varnish, lacquer, jewellery etc. Now scientists have found a way to produce resins synthetically too.
+Synthetic resins are important as a monomer, to produce polymers.
 Synthetic resins are more stable and uniform than natural resins.
-They are used in the production of plastics, paints; also, to produce objects, which are produced using natural resins.
+They are useful in the production of plastics and paints; they are also able to produce objects which are produced using natural resins.

-What is the difference between Polymer and Resin?
+What is the Difference Between Resin and Polymer?